pyrogn/whatsup/README.md

 - Every day you have no more than **3 tasks**
 - Default deadline for a task - **24 hours**
 - Priority of daily tasks is set of **{1, 2, 3}**, so you have clear order of tasks
 - Program is running in **shell**.
-No registration, no internet, no bloated browser
+No registration, no internet, no javascript

 ### What problem does this tool solve
 <img src="./img/whatsup.png" width="400"/>